Cybersecurity

 The SIEM effectively creates a centralized database of any and all threats and abnormalities discovered by the solution, escalating them to your IT team in real-time for remediation.

-An NDR solution will help a business increase its visibility into its network profile, offering a more extensive approach to threat detection than SIEM alone.
+An NDR solution helps businesses increase their visibility into their network profiles, offering a more extensive approach to threat detection than SIEM alone.

-We hope that by reading this blog post you now have a greater understanding of what a comprehensive cybersecurity tech security stack looks like for a modern business.
+We hope that by reading this blog post you now have a greater understanding of what a comprehensive cybersecurity strategy looks like for a modern business.

-At Impact, we always recommend a multi-layered approach to business security that covers all your bases.
+At Impact, we always recommend a layered approach to cybersecurity that covers all your bases.

-It’s unfortunately no longer the case that a simple firewall—or any one solution for that matter—will be sufficient for any organization in 2021.
+It’s unfortunately no longer the case that a simple firewall—or any one solution for that matter—will be sufficient for any organization’s cybersecurity posture.

 Tags